-Measuring the Lyapunov time scale for the gravitational $N$-body system is not trivial.
-Several methods to derive this quality have been proposed.
-One uses the geodesic-deviation vector-technique \citep{1972gcpa.book.....W,2003PhLA..312..175N} for two nearby orbits with projection operations and with time as an independent variable \citep{2003PhLA..313...77W}, and the two-nearby-realizations without projection operations and with time as an independent variable.
-We adopt the latter, possibly being more expensive to calculate but considerably simpler for large $N$, and it is least affected by underlying assumptions.
-This same technique was adopted in \cite{1993ApJ...415..715G}, making our analysis at least starting from the same assumptions.
-Strictly speaking, the Lyapunov time scale is defined properly from some starting point until the system dissolves \citep{2009MNRAS.392.1051U,2013ARep...57..429M}.
-Because this definition is rather unpractical, particularly for large $N$, we stop the calculations at $10 N$-body time units \citep[equivalent to][]{1993ApJ...415..715G}.
+Measuring the Lyapunov timescale for the gravitational $N$-body system is not trivial.
+Several methods for deriving this quality have been proposed.
+One method uses the geodesic-deviation vector-technique \citep{1972gcpa.book.....W,2003PhLA..312..175N} for two nearby orbits with projection operations and with time as an independent variable \citep{2003PhLA..313...77W}, and the two-nearby realizations without projection operations and with time as an independent variable.
+We adopted the last, which may be more expensive to calculate, but is considerably simpler for large $N$, and it is least affected by underlying assumptions.
+This same technique was adopted in \cite{1993ApJ...415..715G}, which means that our analysis at least starts from the same assumptions.
+Strictly speaking, the Lyapunov timescale is defined properly from some starting point until the system dissolves \citep{2009MNRAS.392.1051U,2013ARep...57..429M}.
+Because this definition is rather unpractical, particularly for large $N$, we stopped the calculations at $10 \text{ } N$-body time units \citep[equivalent to][]{1993ApJ...415..715G}.

-The degree of chaos in the simulation is measured using the evolution of the phase-space distance between two almost identical initial realizations (see \S\,\ref{Sect:initialconditions}).
-The second realization is constructed by increasing the Cartesian $x$ coordinate of a randomly selected particle with a value of $10^{-7}$ (in dimensionless $N$-body units).
-Just to emphasize, this initial displacement is 10-million times shorter than the size of the initial extent of the $N$-body system.
-The perturbed realization is therefore not in strict equilibrium but deviates from Newton's equilibrium potential energy by ${\cal O}(10^{-7}/N^2)$.
+The degree of chaos in the simulation was measured using the evolution of the phase-space distance between two almost identical initial realizations (see \S\,\ref{Sect:initialconditions}).
+The second realization was constructed by increasing the Cartesian $x$ coordinate of a randomly selected particle with a value of $10^{-7}$ (in dimensionless $N$-body units).
+Just to emphasize, this initial displacement is 10 million times shorter than the size of the initial extent of the $N$-body system.
+The perturbed realization is therefore not in strict equilibrium, but deviates from Newton's equilibrium potential energy by ${\cal O}(10^{-7}/N^2)$.

-We integrate both initial realizations to $10 N$-body time units, while saving a snapshot every $0.1 N$-body time units, resulting in 100 snapshots per run.
-The phase space distance is determined by taking the difference in position and velocity between the same particles in each snapshot, and sum them.
+We integrated both initial realizations to $10\text{ } N$-body time units while saving a snapshot every $0.1 N$-body time units, resulting in 100 snapshots per run.
+The phase-space distance was determined by taking the difference in position and velocity between the same particles in each snapshot, and summing them,